On behalf of the faculty and staff, welcome to North Country Community College!

-Joe is also recognized as a Credentialed Alcoholism and Substance Abuse Counselor (CASAC) by the New York State Office of Alcoholism and Substance Abuse Services, and has leveraged this training and background to inform his work as the Coordinator of the Human Services programs at NCCC.
+Joe's training and background have informed his work as the Coordinator of the Human Services programs at NCCC.
 He served on a team that developed NCCC’s AAS program in Chemical Dependency Counseling, helping to train local students to bring meaningful supports and interventions to individuals and families suffering from addiction.

 Joe earned a bachelor of arts in anthropology from SUNY Potsdam, and a masters of arts in anthropology from University at Albany.
 He is also a proud graduate of North Country Community College, earning an associates of arts in liberal arts from NCCC in 1989.

 He is a long-time resident of Vermontville, where he lives with his wife Lisa and their five dogs.
 Their two daughters, both college graduates, are developing careers of their own, much to their parents’ delight.
 As a family, Joe and Lisa are both invested and active in the community, volunteering and serving on non-profit boards.
 When not working, they enjoy a host of activities including partaking of the arts, being with friends and families, spending time in the great outdoors, and, traveling.